Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation

 Problem \eqref{eq::stochastic_problem_trajectories} is amenable to stochastic methods.
 If we can efficiently sample trajectories according to $\mu^\pi$, stochastic approximations can be constructed to solve it.
 However, processing entire trajectories to minimize \eqref{eq::stochastic_problem_trajectories} can be computationally prohibitive.
 To address this, RL typically evaluates errors using individual transitions, allowing for immediate updates of the VFs with each sampled transition.
-This approach is well-suited for online and incremental methods, which require sampling based on a probability measure over the transition space.

-To define this probability measure, consider the probability measure over $\ccalS$ under policy $\pi$ at time-step $h$, denoted by $P^\pi_h(\cdot)$.
+This approach is well-suited for online and incremental methods, which require sampling based on a probability measure over the transition space. { To define this probability measure, consider the probability measure over $\ccalS$ under policy $\pi$ at time-step $h$, denoted by $P^\pi_h(\cdot)$.
 We also define a probability distribution over $\ccalH$ as $P_\ccalH(h) = 1/H$.
 Combined, $P_\ccalH$, $P^\pi_h$, $P$, and $\pi$ induce a probability measure on the space of transitions, characterized by the probability mass function $\xi^\pi$, defined for a transition $\sigma=(s,a,s',h)$ as $\xi^\pi(\sigma)=P_\ccalH(h)\,P^\pi_h(s)\,P(s'\mid s,\pi_h(s))$.
 This yields }

-which instead of relying on full trajectories, only requires transitions sampled from $\xi^\pi$.
+which instead of relying on full trajectories, only requires transitions sampled from $\xi^\pi$ to do the updates.
 In a nutshell, two stochastic approximations to \eqref{eq::problem} have been proposed: \eqref{eq::stochastic_problem_samples}, which relies only on individual samples, and \eqref{eq::stochastic_problem_trajectories}, which is a bit more demanding and learns from entire trajectories.
 Interestingly, \eqref{eq::stochastic_problem_trajectories} and \eqref{eq::stochastic_problem_samples} lead to the same optimal solution, as stated in the following theorem, whose proof is provided in Appendix~\ref{S:app_traj_samp_equ}.

 \begin{theorem} It holds that $L_{\mu^\pi}(\ccalQ) = L_{\xi^\pi}(\ccalQ)$.
 As a result, \eqref{eq::stochastic_problem_trajectories} and \eqref{eq::stochastic_problem_samples} are equivalent and their solutions $\ccalQ^\star_\mu$ and $\ccalQ^\star_\xi$ are equivalent as well. \end{theorem}